Heart rate monitors can be especially handy for marathon training, helping you maintain a good pace.

-Certain medications change your maximum heart rate and therefore your target rate.
+Certain medications change your maximum heart rate and, therefore, your target rate.
 So if you’re on medication, it’s always best to consult your doctor before taking up any exercise.

-Exercising above your target heart rate means you’re over doing things.
-This can lead to dehydration which in turn can cause dizziness and fainting.
-Consistent over training can lead to chronic pain.
+Exercising above your target heart rate means you’re overdoing things.
+This can lead to dehydration, which in turn can cause dizziness and fainting.
+Consistent overtraining can lead to chronic pain.

 How Does A Heart Rate Monitor Work?

-The strap has a sensor attached to it which continuously tracks the heart rate and transmits the information wirelessly to a monitor worn on the wrist.
+The strap has a sensor attached to it that continuously tracks the heart rate and transmits the information wirelessly to a monitor worn on the wrist.
 In many models, this monitor doubles as a watch.

 For women, sports bras are now available which have a heart rate transmitter attached to them.

 Some strap based models use headphones instead of a watch.
-The monitor “tells” the wearer their heart rate which means they don’t have to slow down to view a monitor.
+The monitor “tells” the wearer their heart rate, which means they don’t have to slow down to view a monitor.